 ↦ 367 Via Vera Cruz, San Marcos, CA 92078

 ↦ 2160 S El Camino Real, Oceanside, CA 92054

 To learn more about how to avoid late-enrollment penalties, attend a no-cost educational Medicare meeting.
 If you have Original Medicare, you can choose to go to any doctor or hospital that accepts Medicare.
 All Sharp-affiliated doctors, hospitals and medical groups accept Original Medicare.
 If you are considering Original Medicare (Parts A and B), you may also want to consider enrolling in a Part D prescription drug plan or a Medicare Supplement insurance plan.
 These are both optional add-ons to Original Medicare.

 All about Medicare Supplement Insurance Plans (Medigap)

-Medicare disclosure: We do not offer every plan available in your area.
+Not affiliated with or endorsed by the government or the federal Medicare program.
+Medicare has neither endorsed nor reviewed this information.
+We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.
+Currently we represent 12 organizations which offer 76 products in your area.
+Please contact Medicare.gov or 1-800-Medicare or your state Health Insurance Program to get information on all your options.

-©Copyright 2023 Saunders Insurance Solutions All rights reserved.
+©Copyright 2024 Saunders Insurance Solutions All rights reserved